 Well, Septic And Termite Inspection Fees

-You will need to pay to have the property’s well and septic system inspected to ensure that they are safe and sanitary.
+You will need to pay to have the property’s well and the septic system inspected to ensure that they are safe and sanitary.
 Either the seller or the buyer will need to pay for any repairs required to the well or septic system in order for a VA loan to be approved.
 Additionally, either the buyer or the seller will need to pay for a termite inspection.
 It’s worth noting that the buyer is not allowed to pay for the termite inspection in 41 states, which means that the seller typically has to cover this fee.